Moduli of abelian covers of elliptic curves: Moduli spaces of abelian covers of elliptic curves

 In \eqref{divisoris} we defined the loci $D_{j,n}$.
-From now on, as we are working in totally ramified cases we will only work with the definition of $D_{j,n}$ as a codimension-$1$ substack of $\mathcal{C}_{1,n-1}$ (the case when $l=0$ in \eqref{divisoris}).
-We are now in the position to calculate the class of $[D_{j,n}]$ as a linear combination of the $[B_{i,n}]$s in $\mathcal{C}_{1,n-1}$.
+From now on, as we are working in the totally ramified cases, we always have that the $D_{j,n}$ are codimension-$1$ substack of $\mathcal{C}_{1,n-1}$ (the case when $l=0$ in \eqref{divisoris}).
+We are now in a position to calculate the class of $[D_{j,n}]$ as a linear combination of the classes $[B_{i,n}]$ in $\mathcal{C}_{1,n-1}$.
 This is a straightforward consequence of Lemma \ref{lemmoso}, where we take the point $y_k'$ as the parameter for the universal curve.

 \begin{corollary} The following relations hold in the rational Picard group of $\mathcal{C}_{1,n-1}$